 The nose unblocking exercise is great for beginners and for those wishing to connect their minds and breath to reduce stress and anxiety.

 Step 1.
 Sit in a comfortable position that you can hold for up to five minutes.
 Once relaxed, begin focussing on your breath.
 Gently rest your mouth in a closed position and breathe exclusively through your nose.

 Step 2.
+Buteyko is a method of breathing that decreases the respiration rate, that is reducing the number of breaths taken each minute to slow the breathing and ensure that inhalation occurs solely through the nose.
 Take note of which nostril feels more congested and gently place your thumb and forefinger over that nostril sealing the airway.